MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 These "hands-on-keyboard" attacks usually target organizations rather than a single device.

-*Human-operated* also means there's a human attacker using their insights into common system and security misconfigurations.
+*Human-operated* also means there's a human threat actor using their insights into common system and security misconfigurations.
 The goal is to infiltrate the organization, navigate the network, and adapt to the environment and its weaknesses.

 Hallmarks of these human-operated ransomware attacks typically include **credential theft** and **lateral movement** with an elevation of the privileges in stolen accounts.

 Activities might take place during maintenance windows and involve security configuration gaps discovered by cybercriminals.
-The goal is the **deployment of a ransomware payload** to whatever *high business impact resources* the attackers choose.
+The goal is the **deployment of a ransomware payload** to whatever *high business impact resources* the threat actors choose.

 > [!IMPORTANT]
 > These attacks can be *catastrophic* to business operations and are difficult to clean up, requiring complete adversary eviction to protect against future attacks.
 Unlike commodity ransomware that usually only requires malware remediation, **human-operated ransomware will continue to threaten your business operations after the initial encounter**.